Academy Resources for Dancers & Parents

 Family Volunteer Credit Program

-- How it works: During the academy year (10 months: September–June), families who have one or more dancers enrolled at level Ballet Brilliante and higher are eligible to receive up to $24/month tuition discount on academy year tuition (September–June) for contributing a total of up to 2 volunteer hours per month; and families in our Conservatory Division (Concerto/Demi-Corps/Apprentice) are eligible for a $36/month tuition credit on academy year tuition (September–June) for contributing a total of up to 3 volunteer hours per month.
-Hours can be added up and applied to future months (e.g., you can work 10 hours in September to earn five months of volunteer discount credit!), but need to be "caught up" by the end of each term.
+How it works: During the academy year (10 months: September–June), families who have one or more dancers enrolled at level Ballet Brilliante and higher are eligible to receive monthly tuition discounts on academy year tuition (September–June) for contributing a total of up to 2-3 volunteer hours per month (varies by level).
+Hours can be added up and applied to future months (e.g., you can work 6 hours in September to earn three months of volunteer discount credit!), but need to be "caught up" by the end of each term.
 This program is opt-in only.
 Please Contact Us for the opt-in form.

 Our goal is that this program is an easy, fun way to stay involved and a win-win for families and for our school.
 Thank you for being part of BFan!